cihansenyuz/task-tracker/README.md

 # PREREQUISITES
 Make sure that g++ is installed on your machine and its version supports at least C++17.
+Make sure boost is installed on your machine.
+If not, run below code.
+$ sudo apt-get install libboost-all-dev

 # HOW TO RUN
 Projects includes a bash script to compile the project and run it.